OxyzGiaHuy/oxyzgiahuy.github.io/_pages/about.md

 I am an undergraduate student passionate about harnessing deep learning techniques to advance computer vision, with a particular focus on assistive technologies and medical applications.
 My academic journey is driven by the belief that technology should enhance human capabilities while ensuring accessibility for all.

 ## Academic Background
-Currently pursuing a Bachelor's degree in **Artificial Intelligence (Honors Program)** at **VNU University of Science** (GPA: 3.91/4.0), I complement my formal education with online courses from Harvard, Stanford, and Coursera.
-My coursework spans theoretical foundations in calculus and linear algebra to practical applications in computer vision and machine learning.
+Currently pursuing a Bachelor's degree in **Honors Program** at **VNU University of Science** (GPA: 3.91/4.0), I build upon my formal education by taking online courses from Harvard, Stanford, and Coursera.
+My academic foundation spans theoretical subjects such as calculus, linear algebra, and programming, along with practical applications in computer vision and machine learning.

 ## Research Interests
 My research interests lie at the intersection of: